Connecticut Teaching Certification

 |Avg.
 Sec.
 Teacher Salary*||$78,540|

 Learn how to become a teacher in Connecticut (or administrator).
 Choose the description of certification you are most interested in or situation that best describes you:

 Investing in our future is vitally important and strangely difficult.
-In order to fight oppression from the greedy and power-hungry elite, to better our ways of life with advancing technology, and to increase our country's overall views toward the concept of acceptance, we need education to be a priority.
+In order to fight oppression from the greedy and power-hungry elite, to better our ways of life with advancing technology, and to increase our country’s overall views toward the concept of acceptance, we need education to be a priority.
 Learn how you can be a spoke in this terribly important wheel.
-See how Connecticut measures up to the rest of the country by viewing the percentage of state revenue going toward education in each state. (see State Education Spending vs. Overall State Revenue).
+See how Colorado measures up to the rest of the country by viewing the percentage of state revenue going toward education in each state. (see State Education Spending vs. Overall State Revenue).